OktawiaStaburo/shadowVIMP/README.md

 vimp_seq$alpha
 #> [1] 0.05

-# Check control parameters from the last step - you can specify what should be added to this list
-vimp_seq$control_parameters
-#> NULL

 # Are the displayed results from the last or the previous step?
 vimp_seq$result_taken_from_previous_step
 #> [1] FALSE